blazee-io/blazee-examples/heart-disease/README.md

 We train a pipeline composed of a DictVectorizer, RobustScaler and a RandomForest classifier and deploy it on Blazee.

+While this model is used in production, we found a SGDClassifier that performed better and deployed it to Blazee as well.

+This example demonstrates how you can simply manage the lifecycle of your models in production and A/B test them with Blazee.

 ## Deployment

 Model is trained and deployed in the Jupyter Notebook